ToeFr/PokieChecker/README.md

 ## Introduction

-File Monitor CLI is a command-line tool designed to monitor files and directories for changes.
+Pokie Checker is a command-line tool designed to monitor files and directories for changes.
 It uses hashing to detect modifications and provides alerts for any changes.
 This tool is useful for maintaining the integrity of important files and ensuring that unauthorized changes are detected promptly.

+This is just a small project as I wanted to test argparse as well as delve into some hashing.
+Feedback is welcome.
+Unlikely to get any updates as real world use is minimal.

 ## Features